fbpx

 • Which company you get gas and electricity from

-These are just a few of the many factors which impact the running costs of your home.
-If you want a figure for homeowners in a very specific area, you could speak to people who own property in that location and ask them what their monthly bill comes to (if they don’t mind sharing this information).
+If you want a figure for homeowners in a very specific area, you could speak to people who own property in that location and ask them what their monthly bill is (if they don’t mind sharing this information).

 Is the cost of running a house rising?

-In recent years, the cost-of-living crisis in the UK means that the expenses associated with running a house have increased.
-This is largely due to gas prices rising so steeply, causing people to frantically find ways to save money on energy bills.
-In particular, the winter months tend to see the sharpest increase in running costs for homeowners, because they need to turn the heating on more often to stay warm.
+In particular, the winter months tend to see the sharpest increase in running costs for homeowners because they need to turn the heating on more often to stay warm.

 Ways to reduce costs when running a home

-Firstly, shopping at a supermarket with low prices is an excellent way to keep your food expenses down.
-You should also use price comparison sites for insurance, phone and Wi-Fi providers, and more – as these websites can be extremely valuable for finding great deals.
+You should also use price comparison sites for insurance, phone and Wi-Fi providers, and more, as these websites can be extremely valuable for finding great deals.

-It goes without saying that larger properties are usually more expensive to run.
-Your costs will also typically go up if you live in a more expensive area.
-Daily living is generally considered cheaper in the north of England, for example, than in the south – and some potential homeowners keep this in mind when deciding where to live.
+Daily living is generally considered cheaper in the north of England, for example, than in the south, and some potential homeowners consider this when deciding where to live.

 Free cash offer within minutes, any condition, any location.